celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

 - Add funds to it using the faucet https://celo.org/developers/faucet

-- Test using the connect button to see if your address shows up!
+- Try out the connect button to see if your address and funds shows up!

 ### 4. Expose balance of different coins in the wallet